 Instructions

 - In a large bowl, mash the banana with a fork until very smooth.
 Whisk in olive oil and eggs.
 Add milk, vinegar and vanilla and whisk until blended.
 Add oat flour or ground oats, almond flour and ground flax seed and whisk it in until evenly combined.
 Don't worry about over-mixing at this point.
-Let batter stand for 5-10 minutes to allow the oats to hydrate.
+Let batter stand for 5-10 minutes to allow the oat flour to hydrate.

 - In a medium bowl, whisk together flour, baking powder, baking soda, ground cinnamon, nutmeg and salt until evenly blended.